discordjs/guide/guide/oauth2/README.md

 #### Authorization code grant

 Unlike the quick example, you need an OAuth2 url where the `response_type` is `code`.
 Once you've obtained it, try visiting the link and authorizing your application.
 You should notice that instead of a hash, the redirect url now has a single query parameter appended to it like `?code=ACCESS_CODE`.
-Modify your `index.js` (on `/` route) file to pull the parameter out of the url if it exists.
+Modify your `index.js` (on the `/` route) file to pull the parameter out of the url if it exists.

 Make the route as a async function:
 ```js